 Sarasota County enforces specific building regulations to protect people and buildings from flooding while maintaining natural floodplain functions.
 Find out what permits are required.
 Be aware of the substantial improvement, substantial damage, and the 50% rule!
 Hire a Licensed Contractor.

-- Visit Sarasota County Planning & Development Services for more information.
+- Visit Sarasota County Planning and Development Services for more information.

 Protect our floodplains and remember “Only rain down the drain”!